HenkT28/pands-project/README.md

 * Sepals — the often green fan base that serves as a cup for the flower to sit on.

-Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.
-Based on the model, this data set became a typical test case for many statistical classification techniques in machine learning such as support vector machines.[4]

 ## What aspects of the Iris Data Set, make it so successful as an example teaching test data set?

 The Iris dataset is deservedly widely used throughout statistical science, especially for illustrating various problems in statistical graphics, multivariate statistics and machine learning.[8]